nikosgpet/nikosgpet.github.io/_works/02-dreamin.md

 client: Paris 8
 category: Web Development
 description: UX / UI design of an ad management dashboard to control revenue, KPIs, alerts, and generally manage the workflow of the company.
+subtitle: "* All names, figures, and statistics portrayed in the following designs are fictitious."
 ---